JinFish/MNER-MI/README.md

 These two datasets can be downloaded via Baidu Netdisk, and the download links are as follows：https://pan.baidu.com/s/1vUgRJZ54fxgSQDGXWsf6sg?pwd=tyvy

-After downloading, you need to unzip the downloaded files and place them in the `dataset` folder, and the file structure should appear as follows:
+After downloading, you need to unzip the downloaded files and place them in the `Dataset` folder, and the file structure should appear as follows:
 ```bash
 Dataset
 |-- text